8 English Vocabulary Poster Ideas for a Wonderfully Word-friendly Classroom

 When you use the IPA with your ESL students, they can learn the correct pronunciation of English words not only by hearing but also by seeing the sounds that make up a word.
 This extra input helps prevent bad pronunciation habits and also makes things easier for your visual learners.
 You can use the IPA with any level students.

 An English classroom IPA poster is very straightforward—it generally shows IPA symbols and English words that use the sound each symbol refers to.
-Here is a good reference poster of the IPA, which you can print and put up in your class or use as a template for an IPA poster using words from your own curriculum.

 Once your students know the IPA, you might consider marking phonetic pronunciations on other posters around your room.